 Lucania was one of the most important regions of Magna Graecia, an area that encompassed the Greek colonies of Sicily and Italy.
 Lucania was located in southern Italy, straddling the peninsula between the Gulf of Taranto and the Tyrrhenian Sea.
 It was bordered on the northwest by Campania, the north by Samnium, the northeast by Apulia, and the south by Bruttium.
 Most of Lucania’s area is covered by the Apennine Mountains, with land gently sloping to the sea on both coasts.
 Greek colonists started arriving in the eighth century BCE, displacing the Lucani people, an Osco-Samnite population from central Italy.
-All the major ancient Greek cities were located along the coast (the red dots on the map below) and usually near rivers, such as the Bradanus, the Casuentus, the Aciris, the Siris, the Sybaris, and the Silarus.
+All the major ancient Greek cities were located along the coast (the red dots on the map above) and usually near rivers, such as the Bradanus, the Casuentus, the Aciris, the Siris, the Sybaris, and the Silarus.

 Starting in the northeast corner of the area and moving clockwise, Metapontum was founded by Achaians late in the eighth century and is located between the rivers Bradanus and Casuentus.
 The founder of the city is thought to be a leader called Leucippus, who managed to strike a deal with the citizens of the nearby city of Taranto.
 The land was very fertile, and, when the city began minting coins around 550 BCE, an ear of wheat was depicted on the coins.
 Lucania became very prosperous, possessing its own treasury at Delphi.
 Pythagoras spent the last part of the fifth century in Metapontum, where he died and was buried.
 Metapontum supported Athens in its disastrous attack on Syracuse (415-413) and supported Alexander of Epirus (332), who was invited into Italy to help the Greeks fight the Italic tribes.
 When Alexander was killed, he also was buried near Metapontum.
 The city was captured by Cleonymus of Sparta in 303/2, and, during the Second Punic War (218-201), Hannibal used the city as his headquarters.
 After the war, the city never regained its former glory, and, in 279, it surrendered to Rome, which was fighting Pyrrhus of Epirus at the time.
 By the second century CE, only the theater and some walls were left standing.